Cute Sugar Glider Drinking From The Bottle

 Monitor your sugar glider’s water consumption to ensure they are drinking enough water and that the bottle is not malfunctioning.

-See also Can Sugar Gliders Eat Fish
+See also Can Sugar Gliders Eat Apples

 Use filtered water